 In pic: On the way to the US, Zohra Sehgal and Uzra seen with Ravi Shankar, Uday Shankar, Simkie and others in February 1937.

 Zohra, considered a doyen of Indian theatre, appeared in many films.
 She is best remembered for her appearances in 'Bhaji on the Beach' (1992), 'Hum Dil De Chuke Sanam', 'Bend It Like Beckham' (2002), 'Dil Se...'
 (1998) and 'Cheeni Kum' (2007).
 Sanjay Leela Bhansali, who directed her in two of his films -- 'Hum Dil...' and 'Saawariya', had once said, "To call her a livewire is an understatement."

-The Film industry lost its Grand Old Lady - Zohra Sehgal - in Delhi on July 11, 2014.
+The Film industry lost it's Grand Old Lady - Zohra Sehgal - in Delhi on July 10, 2014.
 She was 102.
-Sehgal died of a cardiac arrest
+Sehgal died of a cardiac arrest.

-It's late legendary actress Zohra Sehgal's birth anniversary today.
-She was born on April 27, 1912.
+It's late legendary actress Zohra Sehgal's death anniversary today.
 A sassy actor, elegant dancer and a dauntless mother - Zohra Sehgal remains one of the most unforgettable artiste Indian cinema will ever see.
-On her 106th birth anniversary, we remember her through a collection of rare pictures...
+On her 5th death anniversary, we remember her through a collection of rare pictures...